ModelEarth/localsite/start/steps/README.md

 You can use [Localsite Story Pages](../) to create websites with free GitHub hosting.

+If you get stuck at any point, please DM us on Twitter at [DreamStudioAGI](https://twitter.com/DreamStudioAGI).

 <!--
-	Not using curretnly, made a physcial copy instead https://github.com/ModelGeorgia/io/compare/master...modelearth:master
+	Not using currently, made a physcial copy instead https://github.com/ModelGeorgia/io/compare/master...modelearth:master

 	Removed domain model.georgia.org from GitHub pages.